 Remember to notify the toll service provider with whom you have signed an agreement

-- your address changes
+- when your address changes

-- you get a new car
+- when you change your car

 New and old AutoPASS tags

 The tags are from two different manufacturers but function in the same way.
 These tags will continue to be delivered until